About Asbestos Exposure at Detroit Medical Center

 • Training apprentices in uncontrolled environments where airborne fiber counts were never monitored

-HVAC mechanics are alleged to have disturbed duct insulation — including Aircell products — along with Garlock gasket materials and W.R.
-Grace Monokote fireproofing during system modifications and routine maintenance at DMC.
+HVAC mechanics are alleged to have disturbed duct insulation — including pipe insulation products — along with gaskets and packing materials and spray-applied fireproofing** fireproofing during system modifications and routine maintenance at DMC.
 That work frequently required:

 • Modifying existing ductwork reportedly insulated with asbestos-containing materials